 That’s exactly how you tap into your innate greatness.
 You have to be stubborn.
 When you can’t stop thinking of a dream, then don’t.
 Keep fighting for it.
 It might not come easily for you, but baseball never came easy for me.

-In fact, most great things that happen in your life, won’t come easily.
+Most great things that happen in your life, won’t come easily.
+Don’t forget that.

 If you can learn to ignore the opposition and ignore that voice inside your head that will tell you to quit, you can overcome the seemingly insurmountable challenges that lie ahead.
 You just have to stay committed to the process.